chengchaonihao/learngit/readme.txt

-Git is a ni ma de bi
+Git is free network
-Git is free
+Git is free software under the GPL hah